 Why I love it: I can’t believe that I haven’t made it to Joshua Tree National Park yet!
 I plan to fix that pronto.
 This is desert camping, hiking, and—most of all—stargazing—at its finest.

 Friends tell me it’s one of their favorite places to visit close to San Diego.
+It’s a true jewel of a national park on the west coast.
 Plus, it’s a fabulous California winter destination.
 It’s where the album cover of U2’s Joshua Tree Album was photographed.

 Where to stay: Are you up for a bucket list stargazing experience?
 Stay in this architect-designed off-the-grid oasis.
 It’s basically a tiny house made from a simple steel structure that is open to the starry night and mountain desert views.